AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Valkyries who use cannons, pistols, blades, and fists deal 6% more Total DMG. | 5 Dealing Crit DMG boosts Valkyrie Physical and Elemental DMG by 15% for 4s.
-Triggering it again resets the duration. | 10 After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
+Triggering it again refreshes its duration. | 10
+When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
+Triggering it again resets the duration. | 15

 !!! note
-    Effective for 6.2.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: